flexera-public/policy_templates/compliance/azure/instances_without_fnm_agent/README.md

-# Azure Instances not running FlexNet Inventory Agent - Cloud
+# Azure Instances not running FlexNet Inventory Agent

 ## What it does

-This policy uses a Flexnet Manger Cloud instance and checks all instances running in Azure to determine if the FlexNet Inventory Agent is running on the instance and reports on any that are missing the agent.
+This policy uses a Flexnet Manger Cloud/On-premise instance and checks all instances running in Azure to determine if the FlexNet Inventory Agent is running on the instance and reports on any that are missing the agent.
 The policy is a recommendation only policy, no action is taken during the Policy Escalation.

 ## Functional Details